sean-gugler/DeathmazeFairPlay/SPOILERS.md

 Thus the player may experiment with skipping the dog or using the dagger against it, but will be unable to reach the exit unless the sneaker is used on the dog.

+All I changed was the identity of the item to feel more sensible.
+I also improved some of the text responses to account for locations of the various items.
+For example, if you have the banana with you when the snake is freed, it eats it immediately and leaves.
+If you don't have it with you, the snake simply leaves ... and re-appears if you try to open the box that contains the banana.

 * CALCULATOR expanded

 The criteria for when the calculator works and when it doesn't felt arbitrary and unjustified.
 So now it always works consistently.
 To preserve the puzzle gate of not being actually useful or effective until the monster is dead, it brings the monster with you.

 It is now reusable as well, not only to encourage exploration without resorting to save games, but to give a purpose to having so many buttons.
 In the original design only one mattered.
 Since some of the "useless" items are now required and there is not enough inventory capacity to bring them all along at once, the ability to go fetch them later becomes important.
 The extra buttons now serve a vital purpose to be able to revisit earlier areas.

+I've also removed the ".2" suffix from the display.
+No more smudge, no more wiping.
+The number 2 is no longer as important since multiple destinations are useful, not just one.
+More importantly, in my experience, it clouded the solution of escaping the chamber where you find it with information not yet relevant.

 * STAFF swapped with FLUTE